Why Workplace Drug Testing Is Needed

 - Person becomes generally incompetent

-Frequently Asked Questions on Workplace Drug Testing
+Workplace Drug Testing FAQs

 Employers and workers alike have numerous queries when it comes to workplace drug testing.
 Here are some of the answers to most frequently asked questions:

-Q: Can an employer implement a random drug-testing program?
+Q: Can an employer implement a random drug testing program?

 A: Yes.
 Some corporations and industries are required by federal laws to enforce anti-drug policies.
 Pursuant to such regulations, employers can conduct random drug testing in the workplace.
 Other companies which are not so mandated by federal law, may likewise implement a Drug-Free Workplace policy to protect the health and safety of the workplace.
 Random drug testing has been found to be an effective deterrent to workplace drug use.

 A: Yes.
 Because marijuana (recreational or medical) is illegal under federal law, state laws permitting its use do not afford an employee protection against federal prosecution.
 Supreme Court decisions have held that despite compliance with state laws on the use, possession, and acquisition of marijuana, an employee may be validly terminated based on a positive drug test.
 If it is found via post-accident drug testing that an employee caused an injury as the result of THC, they may be legally terminated.

 Q: Can an employer conduct pre-employment drug testing?